Slaughter and May

-Successful applicants will sit four six-month seats, with the majority doing at least two in corporate and finance departments.
+Successful applicants will spend time in four or five seats, with all doing at least two in corporate and finance departments.
 And for those with a wanderlust, yes, there are opportunities for seats abroad; however, they are pretty competitive.
-Those that do manage to secure a foreign secondment may be posted to best friend firms in enviable European locations such as Paris or Milan, or perhaps as far afield as Tokyo or Sydney.
+Those that do manage to secure a foreign secondment may be posted to the firm's Hong Kong office or to best friend firms in enviable European locations such as Paris or Milan, or perhaps as far afield as Tokyo or Sydney.

 In contrast to many of its rivals, Slaughter and May’s hiring process is relatively simple and straightforward.
 Candidates are required to complete a brief online form and submit a covering letter and CV.
-If successful, applicants are simply invited for an interview with two partners; there's no HR preliminary, no assessment days, no role plays, and no psychometric testing.
+If successful, applicants are simply invited to complete a brief written exercise and then have an interview with two partners; there's no HR preliminary, no assessment days, no role plays, and no psychometric testing.
 The interview itself is described by many as a relaxed, informal – though sometimes challenging – chat, where the partners try to get to know you.
 With interviews lasting between 45 and 60 minutes, expect to talk about anything and everything on your CV: from A-Levels and module choices, to hobbies and interests.

 Current trainees say there are two parts to the interview: first, a discussion of your CV, reasons for choosing law, and your motivation behind applying to Slaughter and May specifically.
 Then candidates are given a newspaper article to discuss.
 Issues discussed in actual interviews have ranged from linguistics to the role of the NHS in drug prices to Dante’s Inferno.
 What the partners really want to learn from the interview is that you can argue a point well whilst also displaying humour and common sense.
 One trainee adds that the firm wants candidates that can ‘think on your feet, speak confidently and think independently’.

 Slaughter and May runs work experience schemes at Easter and in the summer.
 Both law and non-law students can apply for these schemes, as long as you are in your penultimate year of study.
 Successful applicants can expect to be involved in some proper work, do a bit of research and participate in some workshops and training.
-Furthermore, the firm also holds two-day workshops over Christmas, open only to final year students and graduates from a non-law background.
+Furthermore, the firm also holds two-day workshops over Christmas, open only to final year students and graduates.
 In addition Slaughter and May runs an open day at Easter for first year law students.

 Slaughter and May Graduate Recruitment Info